booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      DONE
      ```

    * In `/tmp/github.com.chain.pem` now there are two certificates, the server certificate and the intermediate.
 We only need the intermediate certificate.
-So open the file in a texteditor and delete the first certificate block:
+Delete the first certificate block now.
+This can be done with your favourite text editor or by:
      ```Bash
-     ~# vim /tmp/github.com.chain.pem
+     ~# sed -i '0,/^-----END CERTIFICATE-----$/d' /tmp/github.com.chain.pem
      ```

    * From the certifcate to check you can extract the OCSP URL by: